gentrexha/gentrexha.github.io/_posts/2026-06-12-preparing-for-ds-ml-interviews-part-1.markdown

 #### Salary Discussion

 - Please never give a number first.
 - You should always try to avoid doing so and say something along the lines: For me the most important thing is finding the right company and the right fit.
 I care about salary but the most important is finding the right company.
-Would you able to share a rough salary range you have for this position so we know if we're in the same ballpark?
+Would you be able to share a rough salary range you have for this position so we know if we're in the same ballpark?
 - I'd recommend always understanding their budget first, and not wasting time on interviews where these don't match.
-Obviously if you have nothing lined and using them as practice can be a good idea sometimes, but that depends on you.
+Obviously if you have nothing lined up and using them as practice can be a good idea sometimes, but that depends on you.
 - Never give up the number first.
 You can always sell yourself short no matter how much you think you know your market value.
 - This means you do not start negotiating until you already have a Yes-If.
 (Yes-If we agree on terms.)
-This is a fantastic blog post who goes into all of this in much more detail: https://www.kalzumeus.com/2012/01/23/salary-negotiation/ and this for a high level list of rules: https://haseebq.com/my-ten-rules-for-negotiating-a-job-offer/
+This is a fantastic blog post that goes into all of this in much more detail: https://www.kalzumeus.com/2012/01/23/salary-negotiation/ and this for a high level list of rules: https://haseebq.com/my-ten-rules-for-negotiating-a-job-offer/

 #### Questions for Them

 - The interview isn't over.
 This is where you can differentiate yourself from other candidates.
 IMO never ask about benefits, salary, perks, working hours, etc. This is where you can shine by asking the right questions.
 Focus on selling yourself, the interview isn't over!
-- You should really spend some time into researching the company, possible DS problems the might be facing, if they have a product use it, and see what the customer journeys are.
+- You should really spend some time into researching the company, possible DS problems they might be facing, if they have a product use it, and see what the customer journeys are.
 How data can help solve them?
 What data they might need or have had issues getting to the customer.
 Asking questions that show genuine understanding of their product and curiosity into what they're doing is the best way to differentiate yourself.
-- Less impressive alternative: Scrape the page, scrape the job description, put it to AI - tell me some questions that show I'm genuinly curious about the product.
+- Less impressive alternative: Scrape the page, scrape the job description, put it to AI - tell me some questions that show I'm genuinely curious about the product.
 - Other general questions you can ask about:
     - People want to talk about themselves.
 How did you get here?
 What did you do?
 Just let them talk.
-    - Top 3 challeenges the business is facing.
+    - Top 3 challenges the business is facing.
     - What would be a big win for the business this year.

 #### Notes and Follow-Up

 - Take notes during the call.
 It's very impressive to have someone take those manually.
 Just ask is it okay if I take notes.
 - But actually just use [local-ai-meetings](https://github.com/gentrexha/local-ai-meetings) for transcribing and summarizing your meetings locally and record everything from your device.
 - Send follow-up email within 4 hours referencing something personal from the call that you bonded over.
-Keep it short, succint, enthuastic.
-You can say: I really enjoyed our talk, really nice to learn about the company and X specific issue you're facing, thank you for this opportunity, I'm very grateful, looking forward to next steps"
+Keep it short, succinct, enthusiastic.
+You can say: I really enjoyed our talk, really nice to learn about the company and X specific issue you're facing, thank you for this opportunity, I'm very grateful, looking forward to next steps
-- This keeps you top of mind of the candidate and might even nudge them to a positive decision if they haven't your assesment yet.
+- This keeps you top of mind and might even nudge them to a positive decision if they haven't made their assessment yet.
 Do this for all interviews.

 In Part 2, coming soon: a deeper dive into each interview round, from the HR/recruiter screen to the cultural fit.